 Prescription Opioids/Opiates Painkillers

-Prescription opoids are central nervous system depressants.
-They adhere to receptors in the brain responsible for pain and general well-being, and increase dopamine.
+Prescription opioids are central nervous system depressants.
+They bind to receptors in the brain responsible for pain and feelings of reward and well-being.

 Withdrawal symptoms commonly include:

 - muscle aches